 Importing designs allows reuse of existing HDF5/HDF4/netCDF products as a starting point for creating new products.
-Currently HPD Desktop supports three import formats: HDF5/JSON, HDF4 File Content Map, and NcML.
-The supported formats are text-based so can be viewed or edited easily with any text editor prior to import.
+Currently HPD Desktop supports five import formats: HDF5 File, HDF5/JSON, HDF4 File Content Map, NcML, and

+CDL.
+The import formats except HDF5 are all text-based so can be viewed or edited easily with any text editor before import.